ddddanil/cyan-msg-py/doc/server/RMODEL.md

 This class is working with requests and responses from Networker module.
 It manages permissions and session timeouts.
 Once it has been spawned, it fetches requests one at a time, firstly checking for permissions and then asking the Resource manager for a requested resource.
+Also, one session is not limited to serving one Networker node, but rather there is a list of nodes being serviced.
+Each of those nodes has successfully logged in as the same user, and was given the same user token.
+All requests from every node are put into a queue, so that one session would not get more that one request at a time.

 Each session has closing conditions.
 Each session checks them before fetching a request and after giving a response.
 If this condition is met, session executes finishing instructions and dies.